libra/website/README.md

 ## License
-Libra is Apache 2 licensed, as found in the [LICENSE](LICENSE) file.
+Libra is licensed under the Apache 2 license as found in the [LICENSE](LICENSE) file.